The purpose of Fort Worth Opera's Frontiers program is to give voice to unpublished 21st century

 PREPARE.
 Fort Worth Opera artists will be coached on the selected pieces by the music staff during the

 annual opera festival in Fort Worth.
 Final music rehearsals will be overseen by a guest conductor and

-held during lunchtime previews open to the public during the final week of the Festival (May 6-8, 2013).
+held during lunchtime previews open to the public during the final week of the Festival.

 The composers will be invited to participate in the final rehearsal process and will receive feedback

 INTRODUCE.
 Artistic directors for professional opera companies, classical music publishers, funding

 organizations, and Fort Worth Opera community members will be invited to attend the two afternoons

 of the workshop performances as part of the final weekend of the Festival.
 An emcee

 and the conductors will introduce each piece.
 Discussion about the works with the composers will follow

 Fort Worth Festival Young Artists sing selected work as part of the Frontiers showcase.